 Types of Honors Courses

-At times, Honors students find it difficult to meet the demands of their particular academic discipline and the requirements of the Honors College.
-We have therefore attempted to create as much flexibility with the types of Honors courses that are offered each semester to meet the needs of the Honors students.
+We have attempted to create as much flexibility with the types of Honors courses that are offered each semester to meet the needs of the Honors students.
 The following are the variations of Honors Courses offered each semester and ways in which students can earn honors credit for other courses:

 Exclusive Honors Courses These are classes offered every semester that are only open to Honors students.